sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 The gentle but heavy padding of feet grew louder before what could only be King Asgore turned the corner, appearing down the hall from the rear of the lab.

 And wow, was he massive.
 This was the first time you could think of where a monster was quite this tall.
 (There was, what Jevil referred to as 'the puppetmaster', but that seemed like by far an exception.)
-He was a goat monster (he vaguely gave you Ralsei vibes, if he was much older), dressed in a royal purple garb, with armour plates over his shoulders and chest and more fabric (and a cape) hanging from *that*.
+He was a goat monster (he vaguely gave you Ralsei vibes, the way he exuded warmth and humility, even in this clearly 'official business' role), dressed in a royal purple garb, with armour plates over his shoulders and chest and more fabric (and a cape) hanging from *that*.
 Though his face was fuzzy, a blonde goatee, beard and a head of hair adorned him, his horns poking through.

 Asgore seemed the image of someone who had lived long, and helped their people through much.